RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 determining the permissible scope of community control, but it does not authorize substantially unbridled censorship such as we have here.

 For the foregoing reasons, we conclude that expression by means of motion pictures is included within the free speech and free press guaranty of the First and Fourteenth Amendments.
-To the extent that language in the opinion in [*Mutual Film Corp.* v. *Industrial Comm'n, supra*](http://scholar.google.com/scholar_case?case=7270078849202844362)*,* is out of harmony with the views here set forth, we no longer adhere to it.
+To the extent that language in the opinion in [*Mutual Film Corp.*](http://scholar.google.com/scholar_case?case=7270078849202844362) is out of harmony with the views here set forth, we no longer adhere to it.

 To hold that liberty of expression by means of motion pictures is guaranteed by the First and Fourteenth Amendments, however, is not the